Warbo/chriswarbo-net/blog/2024-11-05-rationalising_denominators_2_products.md

 ### Implementation ###

-Here's the implementation of `Product`, assuming that we have an implementation of `Power` defined.
-We also include a helper function `product_is_rational`, which is used in the tests below:
+Here's the final implementation of `Product`, assuming that we have an implementation of `Power` defined:

 ```python
 def Product(*powers: Power) -> List[Power]: